theJYC/c-sharp_form_debug/README.md

 - `original.cs`: The original code snippet that has been provided as the problematic code.
 - `annotated.cs`: Line-by-line analysis of `original.cs`, illustrated by multi-line comments to demonstrate the problem-solving process.
     - N.B.
 Skip to `/*[4]*/` for problem identification.
 - `solutions`: directory that holds the four possible solutions to fix the problem.
+At the top of each file is a brief summary of the solution, with its advantage and disadvantages outlined.
     - N.B. `solution4.cs` is my optimal solution.
 - `suggestion.cs`: A bonus piece to illustrate a potential area of improvement in the code, in order to improve UX.
 - `/root/README.md`: Documentation that holds the directory map and the detailed index of the children files and subdirectory.